-McAlister Gymnasium (1954, later renovated) provides class room facilities for health, physical education and outdoor education disciplines.
+McAlister Gymnasium (1954, later renovated) provides classroom facilities for health, physical education and outdoor education disciplines.
 The structure also houses the offices of the Outdoor Education Department, the Physical Education faculty, and the athletic coaches.
+This building is an AED (automatic defibrillator) station.
 In addition are locker rooms, an athletic training facility, a weight room, and the gymnasium.